Fraccs/bill-manager/README.md

     * -d (Date):
         * Argument: Date in YYYY-MM-DD format.

-    * *If any parameter is not provided it will be set as default.*
+    * *If any parameter is not provided, its value is set as default.*

 * Example 1: ```$ billman --add -t Water -c 50 -d 2021-12-22```
     * Result: Type=Water; Cost=50; Date=2021-12-22; Paid=false